 4. Enhance a website FAQ section

 The Frequently Asked Questions (FAQ) section on your company website gets more attention than you might think.
-Kissmetrics Blog contributor Jason Shah says that it’s integral to step up your FAQ page game.
+Kissmetrics Blog contributor, Jason Shah, says that it’s integral to step up your FAQ page game.
 The FAQ page “represents one of the most valuable moments in a conversion funnel.”
 Does yours make an impact?

 Add clarity and depth to this section of your website with audio bites from real conversations with customers.
 For instance, add product and service explanations.
-Provide necessary instructions that are relayed during customers service calls.
+Provide necessary instructions that are relayed during customer service calls.
 Or similarly, turn online training sessions into help section videos.